Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Final answer: A. Kusto Query Language (KQL)**

-### Question -27
+### Question -18 💩💩💩💩

 Your company creates a web application.

-You need to recommend a solution that **automatically sends to Microsoft Teams a daily summary of the exceptions that occur in the application**.
+You need to recommend a solution that **automatically sends to Microsoft Teams a <mark>daily summary of the exceptions that occur in the application</mark>**.

 Which two Azure services should you recommend?